The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 \subsection{Sensitivity to the mass PDF}

 Another key ingredient of the mass reconstruction is the mass PDF.
 In principle this quantity could be obtained from galaxy peculiar velocities or gravitational lensing.
 However, in practice, errors are large and would need to be averaged out over scales much larger than the size of the cells considered here.
-For this reason we need to rely on theoretical modelling. \cite{coles91,kofman94} have shown that the mass PDF can be approximated by a lognormal distribution.
-Indeed this model has been adopted in previous reconstructions of the biasing function (e.g. M05, \cite{wild05}, K11).
+For this reason we need to rely on theoretical modelling. \cite{coles91} and \cite{kofman94} found that the mass PDF can be approximated by a lognormal distribution and this model was indeed adopted in previous reconstructions of the biasing function (e.g. M05, \cite{Wild}, K11).

-However, the lognormal approximation is known to perform poorly in the high and low density tails and for certain spectra of density fluctuations.
+However, the lognormal approximation is known to perform poorly in the high- and low-density tails and for certain spectra of density fluctuations.
 An improvement over the lognormal model is represented by the skewed lognormal distribution \citep{colombi94}.
 This model proved to be an excellent approximation to the PDF of the dark matter measured from $N$-body experiments over a wide range of scales and of over-densities \citep{ueda96}.
-The impact of adopting either models for the mass PDF can be appreciated in Fig.~\ref{fig:masspdf}.
-The solid red curves represents the same biasing functions shown in Fig.~\ref{fig:directtest} obtained from the galaxy PDFs of the {\it Parent } mocks and from a mass PDF obtained directly from an $N$-body simulation with the same cosmological parameter and size as the Millennium simulation using the output corresponding to $z=0.8$.
-Like in the previous test we consider the red, solid curve as the reference biasing function.
-The brown, dot-dashed curve shows the mean biasing function reconstructed assuming a lognormal model for the mass PDF, i.e. a lognormal fit to the PDF measured from the $N$-body simulation.
-The curve represents the average among 25 mocks and the orange band is the 2-$\sigma$ scatter.
-The resulting biasing function is systematically below the reference at $\delta_g \sim 0$ for cells with $R=4$ \hmpc, and systematically above in deep voids for cells with $R=8$ \hmpc.
-In both cases the mismatch is comparable, or larger, than 2-$\sigma$.
-The blue, dashed curve represents the mean biasing function reconstructed assuming a skewed lognormal model for the mass PDF together with its 2-$\sigma$ uncertain strip (blue band).
-In this case agreement is excellent.
+The impact of adopting either model for the mass PDF can be appreciated in Fig.~\ref{fig:masspdf}.
+The solid red curves represent the same biasing functions shown in Fig.~\ref{fig:directtest} obtained from the galaxy PDFs of the {\it Parent } mocks and from a mass PDF obtained directly from an $N$-body simulation with the same cosmological parameter and size as the Millennium simulation using the output corresponding to $z=0.8$.
+As in the previous test, we consider the red solid curve as the reference biasing function.
+The brown dot-dashed curve shows the mean biasing function reconstructed assuming a lognormal model for the mass PDF, i.e. a lognormal fit to the PDF measured from the $N$-body simulation.
+The curve represents the average among { 26} mocks and the orange band is the 2-$\sigma$ scatter. { For $R=8$ \hmpc, the biasing function is systematically below the reference whereas for $R=4$ \hmpc is above the reference at both high and low densities.
+The mismatch is very large and significantly exceeds the 1-$\sigma$ scatter (bottom sub-panels).
+The skewed lognormal model (blue dashed curve) performs significantly better with differences well below 1-$\sigma$ except at very negative $\delta$ values.}